bitrise-io/devcenter/_articles/tutorials/how-to-use-the-generic-file-storage.md

 ---
-title: How to use the Generic File Storage
+title: Using the Generic File Storage
 menu:
   tutorials:
     weight: 6